 INSPIRATION IN A PANDEMIC - Why Completing Project SkyLab is a Mission of Hope in 2020

-Once completed, SkyLab will be a gathering hub of emerging technologies built on a solid STEM foundation of Science, Technology, Engineering and Mathematics.
-Although its construction has been delayed due to the impact of COVID-19, the national interest and exposure to STEM education that SkyLab will generate, will be the catalysis that leads us out of this situation, and the next, and the next after that.
+Once completed, SkyLab will be a gathering hub of emerging technologies built on a solid foundation of Science, Technology, Engineering and Mathematics (STEM).
+Although its construction has been delayed due to the impact of COVID-19, the national interest and exposure to STEM education that SkyLab will generate, will be the catalyst that leads us out of this situation, the next, and the next after that.
 Future aerospace professionals will be more equipped to adapt their talents quickly to best meet the challenges of the next global pandemic because of their training at our SkyLab facility.

 System thinking drives the aviation industry.
 During the pandemic, our world needed scientists and engineers.
 The aerospace industry mastered the art of the pivot during the crisis.
 SpaceX, Blue Origin, Textron, American Airlines and other aerospace manufacturers produced facial shields and donated personal protective equipment to front line workers.
 Aviation companies designed 3-D printed medical grade respirators, produced hand sanitizer, and played a vital role in fighting the corona virus battle.
 Airflow and fluid dynamics, center pieces of aviation engineering, are playing crucial roles in health and safety issues.
 Aerospace engineers are fundamentally system engineers.
 Aviation mechanics are fundamentally mechanics – problem solvers.
 ACE nurtures these interests from Pre-K through college.

 ACE programs are literally exploding at the seams and we need to GROW!
 Through Project SkyLab, ACE will build more classroom space for both formal and informal STEM learning and museum programs while also leveraging partnerships with higher education & technical training partners who will utilize the ACE facility to expand their curriculum centers and workforce training programs.